mit-kavli-institute/pdoflow/README.md

 So these functions should be impure and have some non-volatile side-effect.

+# Advantages
+Unlike other cluster packages which require OS/Kernel level libraries or an additional message queue like RabbitMQ or Redis (which open-source standing has been flaky recently); this package only requires PostgreSQL (or another database with transaction level UPDATE LOCK such as Oracle).

+So long as code is importable, this package can run on any computing machine.

 # Security Implications
 This package runs arbitrary code passed from clients.
 Some mitigations have been made.
 For example, all posted parameters must be JSON